 |

 We are very excited about this video that was recently posted by Quanta Magazine on the Critical Brain Hypothesis.
-An article accompanies it: https://www.quantamagazine.org/a-physical-theory-for-when-the-brain-performs-best-20230131/ |
+An article that accompanies it can be found here: https://www.quantamagazine.org/a-physical-theory-for-when-the-brain-performs-best-20230131/ |

 |